Cruising

 Ketchikan

-Totem poles proliferate in this First Nation city, fashioned by Tlingit, Haida and Tsimshian artists using spruce from the Tongass Rainforest.
-Don't miss Misty Fjords National Monument for some stunning scenery.
+Totem poles abound in this First Nations city, carved by Tlingit, Haida, and Tsimshian artists using spruce from the Tongass Rainforest.
+Don’t miss the Misty Fjords National Monument for truly stunning scenery.

 Anan Bear and Wildlife Observatory